Bingfan-Liu/Supply-and-demand-analysis-for-the-best-career-using-data-from-Indeed.com/README.md

-# A Short Supply and Demand Analysis for the careers using data from Indeed.com
+# A Short Supply and Demand Analysis for the Careers using Data from Indeed.com

 #### Approximated readding time is about 10 mins